bmelacroix/MO-ICOP/README.md

 ## Content

 - R code for generating MO-ICOP
-- JMetal code for integrating generated MO-ICOPs in JMetal
+- JMetal code for integrating generated MO-ICOPs in JMetal.
+In the ICOP.java file, you will need to change the path to the ICOP parameters (line 103 and 105)

 ## PPSN2020/GECCO2021 problems